Free and Reduced Meal Information

 New Hope-Solebury School District recognizes that children need healthy meals to learn and offers healthy meal options for students every school day.
-Secondary (HS/MS) meals cost $1.85 for breakfast and $3.35 for lunch.
-Elementary meals cost $1.65 for breakfast and $2.90 for lunch.
+Breakfast is free for all students for the 2023-24 school year.
+For lunch, secondary (HS/MS) meals cost $3.75 and elementary meals cost $3.25.

 Your child(ren) may qualify for free meals or for reduced-price meals.
-The reduced price is $.30 for breakfast and $.40 for lunch.
+For the 2023-2024 school year, the reduced price is free.
+See below for more information regarding the application for free and reduced-price meal benefits and for a set of detailed instructions.
 Below are some common questions and answers to help you with the application process.

 If you have received a NOTICE OF DIRECT CERTIFICATION for free meals, do not complete the application.
 However, please let the school know if any children in your household are not listed on the Notice of Direct Certification letter you received.

 Sharing Information Across Other NHSD Programs

 1. Who is eligible to receive free or reduced-price meals or special milk?

 - All children in households receiving Supplemental Nutrition Assistance Program (SNAP) (formerly the Food Stamp Program) or Temporary Assistance for Needy Families (TANF) benefits are eligible for free meals.

 - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.